syncfusion-content/wpf-docs/wpf/SfMaps/Annotations.md

 #### About the AnnotationTemplate Property

-AnnotationTemplateis a DataTemplate type, used to customize or override the default template of MapAnnotations.
+AnnotationTemplate is a DataTemplate type, used to customize or override the default template of MapAnnotations.

 {% highlight xaml %}